Best Booking Software With Payment for Service Businesses in 2026

 • Small businesses needing quick setup with minimal technical effort

-• Local service providers handling daily appointment bookings
+• Local service providers handling daily appointment bookings like barbers, tutors, and repair services

-• Teams that value simple scheduling over advanced workflows
+• Teams that value simple scheduling over advanced workflows and complex routing

 Core Features